 (3) Changes to the Performance Improvement Plan must be submitted to and approved by the Commission on Higher Education.

-H. The Commission will review the progress of the institution during and/or at the conclusion of its Performance Improvement Plan and make a preliminary decision on the action to be taken with regard to the institution’s performance.
+H. The Commission on Higher Education will review the progress of the institution during and/or at the conclusion of its Performance Improvement Plan and make a preliminary decision on the action to be taken.
 In accordance with its adopted policies and procedures, the Commission on Higher Education will decide either to:

 (1) Remove the institution from the review process;